-Then I heard about Mantl, the maker of a "formulated regimen" of men's skincare specifically designed for bald men like me.
-Mantl produces a cleanser, moisturizer and sunscreen, as well as "no-shine sheets."
+Then I heard about Mantl, the maker of a "formulated regimen" of men's skin care specifically designed for bald men like me.
+Mantl produces a gentle cleanser, face moisturizer and sunscreen, as well as "no-shine sheets."
 Gotta say, it's some pretty nice stuff.

 The cleanser is light and washes off easily.
 No sticky film.
 I used it to soap up before guiding a razor over my dome.
 Definitely got a closer, longer-lasting shave.
 The face wash also has a pleasing scent, more appealing than the gym's white, though maybe not as aromatic as orange.

 The moisturizer is similarly agreeable.
 It's a little thicker than I was expecting, but my skin seemed to absorb it quickly.
 It isn't greasy.
 The missus said I looked younger after using it.
 She also said my cheeks seemed fuller, though that might have been a polite hint to skip a third slice of pizza.

 Mantl's SPF 30 sunscreen is different from other skin protection I've used.
 It's a clear gel, not a clotty goop that leaves smudges and streaks regardless of how vigorously it's rubbed in.
 I didn't put any on my scalp because I use what all red-blooded Bay Staters use to shield their heads from the elements: a New England Patriots ball cap.
 I did, however, apply some to my face.
 It spread evenly and wore comfortably.